inakiquenerapu/miniTRECE/README.md

 # miniTRECE

-A very simple, lightweight, minimalist, free (GNU GPLv3) CMS or Website builder tool based on documents on the server (no database) and (this is important) multilingual-ready and multilingual-friendly from the very first moment (no plugins needed).
+A very simple, lightweight, minimalist, free (MIT License) CMS or Website builder tool based on documents on the server (no database) and (this is important) multilingual-ready and multilingual-friendly from the very first moment (no plugins needed).
 Contents can be written with markdown or hmtl syntax.

 Files `.htaccess`, `index.php` and `core/conf.php` are the important ones.
 The remaining files are just for content or customization.
 Let me suggest you to start a fresh install of miniTRECE using only these three files and then begin building, adding the other files from the .zip, one by one.